Hajj: Tawaf and sa'i

-First day of Hajj: 8th Dhu al-Hijjah (Tarwiyah Day)
+First day of Hajj: 8th Dhu'l-Hijja (Tarwiyah Day)

-On the 8th Dhu al-Hijjah, the pilgrims are reminded of their duties.
+On the 8th Dhu'l-Hijja, the pilgrims are reminded of their duties.
 They again don the Ihram garments and confirm their intention to make the pilgrimage.
 The prohibitions of Ihram start now.

 The name of Tarwiyah refers to a narration of Ja'far al-Sadiq.
-He described the reason that there was no water at Mount Arafat on the 8th day of Dhu al-Hijjah.
+He described the reason that there was no water at Mount Arafat on the 8th day of Dhu'l-Hijja.
 If pilgrims wanted to stay at Arafat, they would have prepared water from Mecca and carried it by themselves there.
 So they told each other to drink enough.
 Tarwiyah means to quench thirst in the Arabic language.
 Tarwiyah Day is the first day of Hajj ritual.
 Also on this day, Husayn ibn Ali began to go to Karbala from Mecca.
 Muhammad nominated Tarwiyah Day as one of the four chosen days.